College Contact Details

 CV / Biography

 Mohamed holds a PhD from Cambridge and an LLM from Harvard, which he completed as a Fulbright Scholar.
-He has received numerous awards and fellowships, including the Cambridge Trust, Fulbright Studentship Grant, Harvard Academic Writing Fellowship, Yale University's Fox Fellowship, and the Cambridge CRASSH Early Career Fellowship.
+He has received numerous awards and fellowships, including the Cambridge Trust, Fulbright Grant, Harvard Academic Writing Fellowship, Yale University's Fox Fellowship, and the Cambridge CRASSH Early Career Fellowship.